 Future of the Forest

 Join us for a hike exploring the history and stewardship of the oldest professionally-managed forest in the United States.
 During this 2-hour hike, see some of the most unique parts of the park and visit stands with active forestry.
 Meet at Prosper parking lot.
-Moderate, 3 miles.
+Easy, 3 miles.